A group can be marked Private or Public.

-- Private groups are intended to only be used by members of an organization.
-Their discussion lists and member list is only visible by members of the group.
+Private groups are intended to only be used by members of an organization.
+Their discussion lists and member lists are only visible by members of the group.

-- Public groups are intended to be available to the general public to participate in discussions.
-Their discussion lists are visible to the internet without login.
-Their member list is only visible to administrators of the group.
+Public groups are intended to be available to the general public to participate in discussions.
+The groups' discussion lists are visible to anyone on the Internet without needing to log in.
+The groups' member lists are only visible to administrators of the group.

 Visibility and Joining: Private Groups